 With the cheaper airlines spending their ad budgets to follow you around the internet, you may begin to think that your only gateway to the kingdoms of the East will ensue hard seats, leg cramps and a deliciously hot, plastic-wrapped container labelled ‘gourmet chicken’.
 Or, perhaps you ponder ‘maybe there is a better way?’

 United Airlines aren’t regarded as one of the world’s best airlines — far from it.
 My wife and I flew from Singapore to Hong Kong in their First Class cabin and it was, well, nice but that was it.

-It wasn’t out of this world (like the Singapore Airlines Suites Class), or even a warm and delightful experience like Thai Airways Business Class.
-However, this isn’t a guide about flying United Airlines, rather it’s a guide to using United Airlines miles to fly on their three strategic partners in our region — Singapore Airlines, Thai Airways and Air New Zealand.
+It wasn’t out of this world (like the Singapore Airlines Suites Class), or even a warm and delightful experience like THAI Business Class.
+However, this isn’t a guide about flying United Airlines, rather it’s a guide to using United Airlines miles to fly on their three strategic partners in our region — Singapore Airlines, THAI and Air New Zealand.

 The cynical part of me wants to say that airlines try to confuse people with a bait and switch of good promotions with bad promotions.
 Maybe this is true, maybe it’s not.
 What is certain is that they run a lot of promotions and they vary greatly in value.
 Let’s look at the three types and how they work.